PearlMillingCompany/first-web-app-dev-project/README.md

 | G |       |       |       |       |       |       |       |       |       |        |
 | H |       |       |       | AH    |       |       |       |       | AH    |        |

-"*" Antwone only has frees this period during the first semester
+*Italics* - Antwone only has frees this period during the first semester

 ## Skills/ Experience

-- Antwone
+- Antwone : Intro to Python (both in and outside of school), Intermmediate Prgramming
-- Ahaan
+- Ahaan :

 ## Responsibilities/ Roles

+*Roles are subject to change on a case basis*

 ## Group Interactions

 ## Important Links